 Whether on or off the horn, air pockets in the casings can be unavoidable.
 If you’re seeing a decent amount of air building up around the horn, tap the casings with the dull side of a knife or sausage pricker to release the air (don’t worry, this won’t cause any blow-outs).
 Once your sausage has been cased, use the tip of a knife or sausage pricker to release any air pockets, preventing fat pockets and flame ups on the grill.

-8. Clean the Stuffer with Bread
+8. Clean the Stuffer with Ice

-Get every last bite of sausage out by running some white bread through your stuffer or grinder.
+Get every last bite of sausage out by running some ice cubes through your stuffer or grinder.
 This is especially helpful if your stuffer doesn't come with a cleaning pipe or smaller horn.
 You can also use a wooden diameter to push any remaining meat from the horn, just don't throw the meat away!
 This is the perfect opportunity to fry up some brat burgers or hot dog patties.

 9. Sleep On it

 Letting your sausage rest overnight certainly isn’t required, but it does help develop flavor and, if you’re using a cure, color.
-Even if you plan on freezer your brats we still recommend letting them rest in the refrigerator overnight to let those flavors meld.
+Even if you plan on freezing your brats we still recommend letting them rest in the refrigerator overnight to let those flavors meld.

 10. Grill it Low & Slow (& Don’t Boil!)